jdthorpe/version-repo/README.md

 ```

-and synchronous and deferred transform repos accept two type parameters which
+and synchronous and deferred transform repositories accept two type parameters which
 specify the type of the underlying repo, and the type for the API it exposes.
 In this example, a FileRepo is used to store serialized objects on disk, and
 an deferred transform repo is used to manage the serialization / de-serialization: